 The Plan shall become effective on the Effective Date; provided that any Award granted hereunder prior to the date on which the Company's shareholders approve the Plan shall be conditional upon such approval.
 The Plan shall remain in full force and effect until the earlier of the tenth anniversary of the Effective Date and the date it is terminated by the Board.
-The Board shall have the power to amend, suspend or terminate the Plan at any time without the consent of the Company's stockholders or Participants, provided that no such amendment shall be made without stockholder approval (i) which shall (A) increase (except as provided in Section XI) the total number of shares of Company Stock available for issuance pursuant to the Plan or (B) result in the repricing, replacement or cash buyout or repurchase of any Option or (ii) if stockholder approval is required by any applicable law or regulation or the rules of any stock exchange on which Company Stock is then listed.
+The Board shall have the power to amend, suspend or terminate the Plan at any time without the consent of the Company's stockholders or Participants, provided that no such amendment shall be made without stockholder approval (i) which shall (A) increase (except as provided in Section XI) the total number of shares of Company Stock available for issuance pursuant to the Plan or (B) result in the repricing, replacement or cash buyout or repurchase of any Option or (ii) if stockholder approval is required by any applicable law or regulation or the rules of any stock exchange on which Company Stock is then listed or (iii) that would result in an increase in the Individual Director Limit.
 Termination of the Plan pursuant to this Section XII shall not affect Awards outstanding at the time of such termination.